✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 One-off integration code Reusable, composable server components

 1. Ecosystem maturation: The official MCP server registry now lists 200+ community servers covering everything from PostgreSQL to Shopify to Blender.
-The long tail of integrations is filling in fast.
+The long tail of integrations I used to build manually is now available off-the-shelf.

 2. Client adoption: Cursor, Claude Desktop, Claude Code, and a growing list of AI applications now ship with built-in MCP client support.
-The "any client" promise is becoming reality.
+The "any client" promise I bet on is becoming reality.

-3. Enterprise requirements: Production AI deployments need standardized observability, security boundaries, and multi-agent orchestration.
-MCP's architecture provides the scaffolding for all three.
+3. Enterprise requirements: My production AI deployments need standardized observability, security boundaries, and multi-agent orchestration.
+MCP's architecture provides the scaffolding for all three—so I prompt AI to implement these patterns rather than reinventing them per project.

 • Call tools: Execute functions with structured inputs/outputs (search a database, send a Slack message, deploy to Vercel)

-• Access resources: Read contextual data that changes over time (current stock prices, your filesystem, Jira ticket status)
+• Access resources: Read contextual data that changes over time (current stock prices, filesystem state, Jira ticket status)

 • Use prompts: Invoke templated workflows ("analyze this codebase for security issues," "onboard a new hire")

-The protocol handles capability negotiation, request routing, error propagation, and lifecycle management—so you build the business logic, not the plumbing.
+The protocol handles capability negotiation, request routing, error propagation, and lifecycle management—so I prompt AI to focus on business logic, not plumbing.
+The MCP specification defines these primitives precisely.

 The Client-Host-Server Architecture Explained #